jeff-lund/asciilines/README.md

 \*#**
 . # . .

+Automated testing can be run with `python3 tvgconveter.py run tests`

 ## License
 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this software for license terms.